2.4. Exercises#

 # import statements here

-Next, read in the Ca-LTA Crystallographic Information File (CIF) as an Atoms object using ASE.
+Next, read in the Ca-LTA VASP input file as an Atoms object using ASE.
 Note This file, along with all other data required for completing these exercises can be found in the resources/data/<Exercise_name> folder.
+You can also click the link embedded above.
 Ca-LTA is a zeolite with gas adsorption applications and will be the focus of several exercises throughout this training course.
+You may learn more about ASE file input and output types here.
+(VASP is a DFT code that we will not use this semester, but it is very common in the computational chemistry world)

 # read in structure here